Mjboothaus/emmaus-walking-data/README.md

 # `emmaus-walking-data`

-The code in this repo is designed to provide a multi-function web app (Streamlit framework) which converts the data in an [Apple HealthKit](https://developer.apple.com/health-fitness/) archive (export.zip) into a SQLite database and then pre-calculates various quantities to assist with the labelling (grouping) of walk/hike workouts and preparing them for mapping the groups of walks/hikes.
+The code in this repo is designed to provide a multi-function web app (using the [Streamlit.io](https://streamlit.io) framework) which converts the data in an [Apple HealthKit](https://developer.apple.com/health-fitness/) archive (`export.zip`) into a SQLite database and then pre-calculates various quantities to assist with the labelling (grouping) of walk/hike workouts and preparing them for mapping the groups of walks/hikes.

 For the specific purposes here we have focussed on workout types of "Walking" or "Hiking", although you could change this in the first query (`select_star_walking_workouts.sql`) below if you are interested in other [workout]( https://developer.apple.com/documentation/healthkit/hkworkout) types.